-Besides a village health centre, a 24×7 ambulance services can be reached at 108/1090 telephone number.
-I will suggest not to heavily rely on it but always keep number handy.
-For any emergency situation, you may need to go to Ramnagar/Kashipur or Haldwani/Almora for treatment.
-Hence, advise you to carry your basic medical kit along with you which is commonly required during any journey.
+Besides a village health center, a 24×7 ambulance services can be reached at 108/1090 telephone number.
+I will suggest not to rely on it heavily but always keep number handy.

 While going to Manila from Delhi, Maulikhal has an ATM which is about 25 KMs from Manila village.

-Almost all the service providers have their coverage at Manila but it is always best to have BSNL when traveling in mountains or Himalayas as they generally provide excellent coverage in remote areas too.
-Besides one can find number of STD/ISD telephone booths too in Manila village.
+Almost all the service providers have their coverage at Manila.
+Still, it is always best to have BSNL when traveling in mountains or Himalayas as they generally provide excellent coverage in remote areas too.
+Besides one can find several STD/ISD telephone booths too in Manila village.

 Other Tips and Suggestions from Devil On Wheels

-- 1. GPS is quite successful in this area but cannot be always relied on.
-It is hence recommended to take help from shopkeepers and passer-by for directions whenever you are confused.
-Also, double check the directions from couple of people.
+- GPS is quite successful in this area, but you cannot always rely on it.
+Hence, I always recommend taking help from shopkeepers and passers-by for directions whenever you are confused.
+Also, double-check the directions from a couple of people.

-- 2. Always carry some extra woollen clothes.
-They might come very handy in case you get your clothes wet, somehow.
+- Always carry some extra woolen clothes.
+They might come convenient in case you get your clothes wet, somehow.

-- 3. Bring along a few medicines that are often required during a journey.
-Medical ambulance and police can be reached at telephone number 108/1090, keep this number with yourself for any such case.
+- Take a few medicines that you may often need during a journey.
+You can reach the medical ambulance and police at telephone number 108/1090, keep this number with yourself for any such case.

-- 4. You can also check our suggested list of things to carry on trip including medical kit
+- You can also check our suggested list of things to carry on a trip including medical kit.

-- 5. There are rains in monsoon and snow fall in winters, so plan your clothing accordingly.
-Road might also get close due to heavy snowfall or rainfall landslide for a day or two.
+- There are rains in monsoon and snowfall in winters, so plan your clothing accordingly.
+The road might also get close due to heavy snowfall or rainfall landslide for a day or two.

-- 6. If you are particular about brands in Liquor then it is best that you carry your own as we ended up shocked with even no availability of Old Monk
+- If you are particular about brands in Liquor, then you should carry your own as we ended up shocked with even no availability of Old Monk.

-- 7. While in Uttarakhand, buy some packets of buns everyday you start in case you like them.
-They are quite a good partner for tea on a road side tea shack 🙂
+- While in Uttarakhand, buy some packets of buns (if you like them) every day you start.
+They are quite a good partner for tea on a roadside tea shack.

 Manila in Kumaon is quite an unexplored and offbeat destination in Uttarakhand.
-I feel that such places are better off without any commercialization or tourist activities which mostly spoil the beauty of these unusually calm places.
-So, when you travel up there then our request is that you travel responsibly.
-You can read our tips in DoW Community link: Responsible Travel in Himalayas
+I feel that such places are better off without any commercialization or tourist activities, which mostly spoil the beauty of these unusually calm places.
+So, when you travel up there, then I request that you travel responsibly in the Himalayas.

-Manila too is one of the very few places I know that can offer you a break from the bustling city life and you will love to spend some quality time with your loved ones there in the lap of nature.
+Manila too is one of the very few places I know that can offer you a break from the bustling city life, and you will love to spend some quality time with your loved ones there in the lap of nature.
 It is a lovely place that takes you back in time.
-So, step out and experience the magic of this place where hills are experienced at its best…
+So, step out and experience the magic of this place where you can experience the lower Himalayan hills at its best.